“Once Jesus was in a certain place praying. As He finished, one of His disciples came to Him and said, “Lord, teach us to pray….”

 I follow this pattern when teaching kids how to pray.

-This happens during large group.
-The next three steps happen in small group
+1) Teach on Prayer.
+This happens during large group The next three steps happen in small group

-If I teach on the prayer of intersession I ask one of the kids to pray for someone they know to that needs salvation.
+2) Ask the kids to prayer based on the teaching.
+For example, if we taught on the prayer of intercession, ask them to pray for someone they know that needs salvation.

 3) Take time to be quiet and listen.